PeterZG/Pizza-Order-Manager/README.md

 # Pizza Order Manager - CS_Pizzeria

-This project was part of the COMP1511 course at UNSW.
-It simulates the operations of a pizzeria, including managing orders, tracking ingredients, and calculating profits.
-Originally submitted in 2021 T3, it has been refined into a standalone project for demonstration purposes.
+This project simulates the operations of a pizzeria, including managing orders, tracking ingredients, and calculating profits.
+It has been refined into a standalone project for demonstration purposes and was developed during my undergraduate studies.

 ## Features